-Work-Study is a form of financial aid funded by the federal government which helps students meet educational expenses through part-time employment during the academic year.
-These jobs may be located on or off campus.
-Students are notified whether or not they have work-study on their Award Letter.
+Work-Study is a form of financial aid funded by the federal government which helps students meet educational expenses through part-time employment (on or off campus) during the academic year.
+Students are notified whether or not they have work-study on their award letter and through their SHUAwards account.
 One common misconception about this program is that students study while on the job.
 Legally, the federal government stipulates work-study wages are paid only for hours actually worked.
-Students are not permitted to work more than 15 hours in a single week.
-Having received work-study in the past does not guarantee future funding, therefore, under no circumstances should a department hire a student or should a student accept a job and begin working until the student receives a Referral Form.
+Having received work-study in the past does not guarantee future funding; therefore, under no circumstances should a department hire a student or should a student accept a job and begin working until the student receives and returns a completed Referral Form to the Office of Student Financial Assistance.

 Please refrain from sending global emails for job openings.
-A complete list of available jobs is located on the website.
-This list is updated frequently.
+To post a job, please contact Sue Esposito in the Office of Student Financial Assistance at firstname.lastname@example.org.
+A complete list of available jobs is located on the website and is updated frequently.
 Students contact and make appointments with supervisors in areas of interest for possible employment.
-Students should bring their Referral Form and school schedule to the interview.
-If hired, the completed Referral Form is returned to the financial aid office before work begins.
+Students should bring their Referral Form and school schedule to interviews.
+If hired, the completed Referral Form is returned to Office of Student Financial Assistance before work begins.

 - Delegate duties for student employees in accordance with the job descriptions.